Carpet Moth Control

 Carpet Moths FAQ’s?

-Your carpets and rugs are home to a variety of textile pests that include Clothes Moths, Carpet Beetles and Carpet Moths.
+Carpet moth control will tackle a variety of textile pests that include Clothes Moths, Carpet Beetles and Carpet Moths.
 Below we’ve listed the most common and important information requested by our customers about Carpet Moths.

 Carpet moths (Tinea pellionella) belong to a group of moths called Tineidae.
 These tiny moths have larvae that cause significant economic damage to floor based textiles.